GeraldNamgal/web-prog-hw3-2018/README.md

 Web Programming with Python and JavaScript

+The superuser name I created was "gerald" and the password is "pizza33a".

 I put the menu on my "index.html" page (i.e., the main page) because there is no other relevant information to display (at least for purposes of the project) that's more important.
 If I were actually an owner of Pinnochio's, my main page might